 A patient referred to as Mrs. P. makes frequent appearances throughout the book.
 The author encountered Mrs. P. during his medical training.
-She had rheumatoid arthritis as well as depressive symptoms, but her treating physician insisted that the depression was a normal psychological reaction to arthritis.
+She had rheumatoid arthritis as well as depressive symptoms; however, her treating physician insisted that the depression was a normal psychological reaction to arthritis.
 It was a relevant example, but it struck me as a bit over-used.

 The book explains that according to the DSM: “According to the official diagnostic criteria of the American Psychiatric Association, depressed patients can only have a diagnosis of [major depressive disorder] if they do not also have a bodily disease.”
 Based on this, he concluded that Mrs. P. who had rheumatoid arthritis couldn’t have a depression diagnosis.
 To me, this interpretation seemed a bit odd.
 The exact wording in the DSM-5 is: “The episode is not attributable to the physiological effects of a substance or another medical condition.”

 While there’s a strong argument that inflammation is a factor in depression and an important target for research, there isn’t much yet in practical terms.
 The book describes the “Remicade high” that some clinicians have seen in patients who rapidly cheered up while getting an infusion of that anti-inflammatory medication.
 There have been some small studies with anti-inflammatories that have had positive results, but there isn’t a clear indicator of something particularly effective that’s available right now.

 Vagal nerve stimulation is also mentioned as a possible intervention to target inflammation.
 Cytokine receptors on the vagus nerve respond to high levels of inflammation by telling the spleen to deactivate macrophages to calm things down.